Guikingone/SchedulerBundle/doc/worker.md

 - Once launched, the worker ask the scheduler to returns due tasks
 - If there's no due tasks, the worker use the current time and determine the "wait" period until the next minute.
-- If there's due tasks, the worker will call the registered runners to execute each task, once every task has been executed, the worker will determine the "wait" period until the next minute and "wait".
+- If there are due tasks, the worker will call the registered runners to execute each task, once every task has been executed, the worker will determine the "wait" period until the next minute and "wait".

 ## Loop